-Are you still staying safe and practicing social distancing?
+Are you staying in more than venturing out these days?
 You can experience the best museums from around the world right from your own couch thanks to Google Arts & Culture.

 If you are tired of Facebook opinions, Netflix bingeing, and maybe just want to get yourself a little culture, have yourself a night at the museum.
 Google Arts & Culture teamed up with over 500 museums and galleries to bring you virtual museum tours and online exhibits of some of the most famous museums around the world.